City-of-Helsinki/helsinki-keycloak-theme/README.md

 ## Building the theme

-Needed only, if stylesheets change.
+Needed only, when stylesheets or JavaScript files change.

 First, install `npm` dependencies